smartalgorithm/darkjpeg.github.io/NOTES.md

 - grad, which generates a random image using gradient algorithms;
 - image, which allows to use one's own image as a container.

+Note: unsafe option can be used to reduce output file size and prevent some additional container transformations at the cost of security but that could be still useful on slow computers.

 ### RarJPEG support

 It was decided not to allow one to use an empty password for the security reasons.
 However, this could be done using the join method producing a concatenation of two files together.
-This gives an ability to join e.g. a rar-archive to any JPEG container which then could be simply opened by any archive software without any need in this service.
+This gives an ability to join e.g. a rar-archive to any JPEG container which then could be simply opened by any archive software without using this service.
 Note: every encoded file has an additional header in the beginning and JPEG EOI (0xFFD9) word at the end in the reasons of security.

+### Deniable encryption

+Data can be injected in a container in three ways: using the join method, using the steg method and using them both simultaneously.
+This gives an ability to join fake secret data to the already encoded by the steg method image containing the real secret content.
+Deniable encryption allows an encrypted message to be decrypted to different sensible plaintexts, depending on the key used.
+This allows one to have plausible deniability if compelled to give up the encryption key.

 ### Server-less

 No server is needed to encode or decode files at all.
-All computations are being run on the client giving additional performance and privacy, so the service never tracks any requests, therefore nobody could possibly know about one's actions what gives one maximum anonymity and security.
+All computations are being run on the client giving additional performance and privacy, so the service never tracks any requests and nobody could possibly know about one's actions what gives the one maximum anonymity and security.

-### HUGS support
+### App Engine support

 This service allows to provide a URL instead of selecting or drag'n'dropping a file.
 But note that there is a web-restriction named CORS which denies the service to download data directly from other domains.
 So there are two proxy services (hugs-01 and hugs-02) running on the Google App Engine platform.
 They are an optional part allowing not to download files manually but with the HUGS support.
 Note: there's a daily bandwidth quota of 2048 MiB had been set by Google and since the service out of it, a URL cannot be used instead of a file.
 In that case please mention there is a special browser extension available which gives an ability to decode images directly on any website just by clicking a context menu item on it.